indietyp/git-102/src/01-commands/03-managing.md

   want to remove all files except for a few.
 * `-X` or `--exclude-from`: This option tells Git to exclude files that match a pattern from a file.
 This can be useful if you want to remove all files except for a few.
+* `-i` or `--interactive`: This option tells Git to ask for confirmation before removing files.

 ### Exercise